 So when I bought a motorcycle capable of reaching Spain, Seville was top of the list of places to revisit in Spain.
 I was there for my birthday and that made it a special one.

 Looking through photos on the internet now, I can see why the city had such an impression on me.
 There are so many beautiful buildings there.
 I remember first seeing the amazing Plaza de España with its moat in front, the moorish Alcázar Palace, the huge gothic Cathedral with its Giralda bell tower and the Archaelogical Museum, all stunning buildings.

 We stayed in a small pension in the Santa Cruz barrio, getting lost in the maze of narrow streets, hoping we would get back there before it got dark.
 The streets too narrow for cars and every now and then finding a beautiful church or square as we wandered through.

 I discovered a love for Tortilla, a traditional Seville dish made with potatoes and eggs, and always looked for it when I returned to Spain but never finding any as good as I remember in Seville.

 On that first trip we were limited to where we could walk, but for a few days in the city this was fine.
 The Alcazar, Plaza de Espana, Cathedral and Santa Cruz are all an easy walk from the train station.
 And returning there on motorcycle, I kept the bike at the pension I was staying at and again explored the city on foot.

-When I did leave, I rode through the city sharing the streets with horse drawn carts with beautiful senoritas enjoying the sun in their airy dresses while I was sweltering in my leathers and helmet.
+When I did leave, I rode through the city sharing the streets with horse drawn carts carrying beautiful senoritas enjoying the sun in their gorgeous airy dresses while I was sweltering in my leathers and helmet.

 Seville is somewhere I have to go back to, and this time stay more than a few days.
 Inland Andalusia has to be my favourite part of Spain and it deserves a much longer look next time.